jdittrich/userNeedResearchBook/text/allURBook.md

  </div>

-or I supplement some existing point with additional information:
+or I supplement some *existing* point with additional information:

  <div class="example">

- Sketching paper kept ready. \[ADDITION\]: *On the go in the backpack, at the workplace right on the desk*
+ Sketching paper kept ready. \[ADDITION\]: *In transit: in the backpack; at the workplace: right on the desk*

 </div>

-You can give very brief notes more meaning by adding context from your memory
+You can give brief notes more meaning by adding context from your
+memory:

  <div class="example">

- * She saves old ideas [ADDITION]: For later inspiration in other projects *
+ * She saves old ideas \[ADDITION\]: For later inspiration in other projects *

  </div>